F33RNI/Liberty-Way/README.md

 - **Pitch bytes** - Pitch correction values
 - **Yaw bytes** - Yaw correction values
 - **Altitude bytes** - Altitude correction values
+- **Service info** - Sets the drone state.
+After beta_3.0.0: 0 - IDLE, 1 - Direct control, 2 - Pressure (altitude) setpoint, 3 - GPS setpoint, 4 - Turn off the motors, 5 - Start Liberty Way sequence, 6 - Abort Liberty Way sequence.
-- **Service info** - sets the drone state (0 - Nothing to do, 1 - Stabilization, 2 - Landing (command not implemented and will be removed in the future.
-This is not a real landing, just to tell the drone to start decreasing altitude), 3 - Disable motors)
+- **Service info** - Before beta_3.0.0: 0 - Nothing to do, 1 - Stabilization, 2 - Landing (command not implemented and will be removed in the future.
+This is not a real landing, just to tell the drone to start decreasing altitude), 3 - Disable motors
 - **Check byte** - XOR sum of all previous bytes that is compared via transmittion in order to verify the data
 - **Data suffix** - unique pair of ASCII symbols that is not represented in the packet in any form and that shows the end of the packet